On average, there are 3,500 house fires in Victoria. Most could be prevented by taking simple precautions.

 When you are asleep you can’t smell smoke.
 By law, every home must have at least one working smoke alarm – but the safest option is to install an alarm in every room where someone sleeps.

 Learn more about smoke alarms, including how to install, test, clean and replace them and their batteries.

 Get out, stay out and call Triple Zero (000)

 Would your family know what to do if a fire started in your home?

-Prepare a home fire escape plan and practise escaping quickly and safely.
+Prepare a home fire escape plan and practice escaping quickly and safely.

 Does someone you know need your help?

 Think about older relatives, neighbours, friends or adult children who’ve recently moved out of home.